STAT6306/syllabus/README.md

 The rapid obsolescence
 of specific computational tools suggests that today, the academic community can best focus on teaching broad principles—"science" rather than "engineering" (Donoho 2017).
+An example of this phenomenon would be the shift from Hadoop to Spark.

 It is my
 opinion that this will provide more lasting benefit to a student.
 However,